tonylukasavage/tiapp.xml/README.md

 ### parse(xmlString, filename)

 Parse an xml string as a tiapp.xml document and return a Tiapp object.
-This is used by `load()` and generally isn't used directly. `filename` is optional, and is used only as a default value if you attempt to [Tiapp.write()]() later.
+This is used by `load()` and generally isn't used directly. `filename` is optional, and is used only as a default value if you attempt to [write()](#writefile) later.

 ```js
 var tiapp = require('tiapp.xml').parse('<ti:app><!-- the rest of the tiapp.xml --></ti:app>');